Although Danish-born Martin Jacobsen has considered Paris

 and many others.

-Martin Jacobsen has his base in Seoul most of the year, but is a busy
+Martin Jacobsen has his base in between Italy most of the year, but is

 countries, including Japan,